 Material Choices:

-When curating a wabi-sabi interior, lean into natural materials—think wood, stone, clay, linen, wool.
-These materials have inherent imperfections like knots, uneven textures, slight color variations.
-Embrace them!
-A rough-hewn wooden dining table that shows the grain and has a few imperfections?
-Perfect.
-Floors made of natural stone tiles that aren’t uniform in color?
-Exactly.
-The idea is to create a tactile, grounded environment.
+When creating a wabi-sabi interior, opt for the natural material – wood, stone, clay, linen, wool.
+These materials have their own imperfections like knots, uneven textures, small color variations.
+Use them!
+A dining table constructed from an unsmoothened piece of wood that includes the grain and blemishes?
+Wonderful.
+Floors with natural stone tiles that are not all the same hue?
+Wonderful.
+The aim is to create a tactile, earthy atmosphere.

 Color Palettes:

 Wabi-sabi interiors typically feature a subdued, earthy palette.
 Think warm neutrals like taupe, warm grey, clay, sand, and off-white.
-The occasional muted green or blue inspired by nature is also welcome.
-You’re not trying to dazzle anyone with bold pops of neon; rather, you want your space to feel like a calm, gentle whisper.
+A muted green or blue with natural inspiration every now and then is fine too.
+You’re not trying to blow anyone away with bold flashes of neon; you just want your room to be a soft, soothing whisper.

 Texture and Layering: